MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **Q: Can users enter just the acronym when searching?**

-**A:** On Bing, users can now find acronym answers just by searching for an acronym, a keyword is no longer needed.
+**A:** On Bing, SharePoint, and Office 365 users can now find acronym answers just by searching for an acronym, a keyword is no longer needed.
 This same experience will be enabled for other Microsoft Search entry points in phases.

 **Q: How long does it take for admin-curated acronyms to be visible in Microsoft Search after they’re published?**